opendilab/DI-star/README.md

 ### Play with pretrained agent

 #### 1. Download StarCraftII version 4.10.0
-Double click file `replay_4.10.0.SC2Replay`, StarCraftII version 4.10.0 will be automatically downloaded.
+Double click the file [data/replays/replay_4.10.0.SC2Replay](data/replays/replay_4.10.0.SC2Replay), StarCraftII version 4.10.0 will be automatically downloaded.

 Note: We trained our models with versions from 4.8.2 to 4.9.3.
 Patch 5.0.9 has came out in March 15, 2022, Some changes have huge impact on performance, so we fix our version at 4.10.0 in evaluation.